azabelmena/zettelkasten/content/_index.md

 I hope to update these zettelkastens on a regular basis, in accordance to my immediate needs given my research work and interests, and given my self study habits.
-In fact, the zettelkasten has provided me another paradigm of self study all in itself.
+In fact, the zettelkasten has provided me another paradigm of self study in itself.
 {{< /admonition >}}

 These zettelkastens lack a structure and are rather free form as of now.
-I haven't decided whether I will group these zettelkastens under different topics to which each definition pertains.
-However, I believe so far that the free form nature of the project is actually a benefit, and there is no need to impose structure where it is not necessary.
+This is by design, and I have decided not to group these zettelkastens under different topics.
+I believe so far that the free form nature of the zettelkasten is a benefit, and there is no need to impose structure where it is not needed.
-For the most part, the [graph](https://zettelkasten.azabelmena.xyz/graph) imparts and implies most, if not _all_ the structure of the zettelkasten.
+For the most part, the [graph](https://zettelkasten.azabelmena.xyz/graph) imparts and implies most, if not _all_ the structure of the zettelkasten, and if you know any graph theory, you'll be able to deduce that disciplines of math are represented by cliques in the graph.
 I encourage you to just pick a definition and get lost in the web of vertices!

 {{< admonition type="note" title="On Keeping Up to Date">}}